sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	[Eph 4:7, 11-12 KJV] 7 But unto every one of us is given grace according to the measure of the gift of Christ. ...
 11 And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; 12 For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ:

 These passages are both written by the Apostle Paul.
 They are both written to churches that had believing Gentiles (in other words, these passages were definitely not written just to believing Jews).
 Paul mentions gifts in both passages.
-And most importantly, Paul refers to the "body of Christ in each passage."
+And most importantly, Paul refers to the "body of Christ" in each passage.

 To the Corinthians, Paul says: